dylanb/gulp-coverage/README.md

   }
 ```

-Output logs a summary of the coverage report to the console if set to tru.
+Output logs a summary of the coverage report to the console if set to true.

 Calling format with the following arguments will all create two vinyl files in the gulp stream that have a path of coverage.html and coverage.json respectively:

 #### Multiple Formats Example 1